milesroxas/Flint/src/features/linter/README.md

 ## Configuration

-- Rule registration seeds defaults from each rule’s `config` schema
+- Rule registration seeds defaults from each rule's `config` schema
 - `RuleConfigurationService` stores enabled set and `ruleConfigs` keyed by `ruleId`
 - Loading merges stored values with schema defaults and drops unknown keys
 - The global registry loads and applies persisted configs during initialization